TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space

 In this paper, we propose \topomap, a novel approach for fully automated creation of a topographical map of inputs, which are grouped into regions according to their features.
 We validated the resulting map through a human study and showed that it can be used to expose different DL failures.

-The input to a DL system is usually complex, in particular due to the high dimensionality of the data being processed~\citep{10.1162/neco-a-01490}.
+The input to a DL system is usually complex, in particular due to the high dimensionality of the data being processed~\cite{10.1162/neco-a-01490}.
 Hence, the first step of our approach is the automated extraction of an input embedding that has lower dimensionality than the input space, while still retaining the key features that characterise each input and trigger a specific behaviour of the DL system under test.

 Second, we group the inputs according to the features represented in their embeddings using unsupervised learning methods, which infer the membership of the instances to a certain region (i.e., a cluster), based on the characteristics of the lower-dimensional data.
 As multiple embeddings and clustering algorithms/configurations are possible, we automate the selection of the optimal set of clusters by mimicking human assessment using a Deep Neural Network (DNN).
 A human may approach the quality assessment process for the output of a clustering by comparing pairs of clusters to decide if they contain discriminative features that make them meaningful and distinguishable groups of inputs.
 This task can be automated using a DNN, which is trained to classify the inputs according to the pseudo-labels (regions) produced by clustering.